Matilda of Tuscany: State of Matilda's domains after her accession to power

-Efforts to achieve a balance between King and Pope
+Efforts to achieve a balance between king and pope

 Matilda was a second cousin of Henry IV through their respective grandmothers, sisters Matilda of Swabia and Empress Gisela.
 Because of her family ties to the Salian dynasty, she was suitable for a mediator role between the Emperor and the Holy See.
 Matilda's mother died at the time when the conflict between King Henry IV and Pope Gregory VII was escalating.
-Matilda and Beatrice were among Gregory VII's closest confidants.
-From the beginning he took both into his confidence and let them know about his plans against the Roman-German king.
+Matilda and Beatrice were among the closest confidants of Gregory VII.
+From the beginning, he took both into his confidence and let them know about his plans against the Roman-German king.

-The disagreement between Pope Gregory VII and King Henry IV culminated in the aftermath of the synod of Worms on 24 January 1076; together with the Archbishops Siegfried of Mainz and Udo of Trier and another 24 bishops, the king formulated drastic accusations against Gregory VII.
-The allegations included Gregory VII's election (which was described as illegitimate), the government of the Church through a "women's senate" and that "he shared a table with a strange woman and housed her, more familiar than necessary."
-The contempt was so immense that Matilda was not even called by name.
-The Pope responded on 15 February 1076 with the excommunication of the king, releasing all his subjects from the oath of allegiance to him and providing the perfect reason for rebellion against his rule.
-These measures had a tremendous effect on contemporaries, like the words of the chronicler Bonizo of Sutri show: "When the news of the banishment of the king reached the ears of the people, our whole world trembled".
+The disagreement between Pope Gregory VII and King Henry IV culminated in the aftermath of the synod of Worms on 24 January 1076; together with the Archbishops Siegfried of Mainz and Udo of Trier and 24 bishops, the king formulated drastic accusations against Gregory VII.
+The allegations included Gregory VII's election (which was described as illegitimate), the government of the Church through a "women's senate", and that "he shared a table with a strange woman and housed her, more familiar than necessary."
+The contempt expressed was so immense that Matilda was not even called by name.
+The pope responded on 15 February 1076 with the excommunication of the king, releasing all his subjects from the oath of allegiance to him and providing the perfect reason for rebellion against his rule.
+These measures had a tremendous effect on contemporaries, as the words of the chronicler Bonizo of Sutri show: "When the news of the banishment of the king reached the ears of the people, our whole world trembled".

-Insubordinate southern German princes gathered in Trebur, awaiting the Pope.
-Matilda's first military endeavor, as well as the first major task altogether as ruler, turned out to be protecting the Pope during his perilous journey north.
-Gregory VII could rely on nobody else; as the sole heiress to the House of Canossa patrimony, Matilda controlled all the Apennine passes and nearly all the rest that connected central Italy to the north.
-The Lombard bishops, who were also excommunicated for taking part in the synod and whose sees bordered Matilda's domain, were keen to capture the Pope.
+Insubordinate southern German princes gathered in Trebur, awaiting the pope.
+Matilda's first military endeavor, as well as the first major task altogether as ruler, turned out to be protecting the pope during his perilous journey north.
+Gregory VII could rely on nobody else.
+As the sole heiress to the House of Canossa patrimony, Matilda controlled all the Apennine passes and nearly all the rest that connected central Italy to the north.
+The Lombard bishops, who were also excommunicated for taking part in the synod and whose sees bordered Matilda's domain, were keen to capture the pope.
 Gregory VII was aware of the danger, and recorded that all his advisors except Matilda counselled him against travelling to Trebur.